victoriapedlar/isizulu-text-generation/README.md

 ```

 # Acknowledgment
-A large portion of the code comes from the awesome Huggingface [Transformers](https://github.com/huggingface/transformers) library.
+A large portion of the code comes from the awesome Huggingface [Transformers](https://github.com/huggingface/transformers) library and the [DeepSPIN] (https://github.com/deep-spin/sparse_text_generation) research project coordinated by Andre Martins.

 # Citation